 1. Failure to teach effectively: I have mentioned earlier in my previous articles that effective classroom management doesn’t occur in a vacuum.
 Of course, you have to put in place a classroom setting that is conducive for your students to achieve their educational and emotional needs.

-Failure to do so will result in the chaos that will impede all your teaching and learning efforts.
+Failure to do so will result in chaos that will impede all your teaching and learning efforts.
 One of the ways to promote an environment that is suitable for learning is for you to teach effectively.

-Example, if you don’t plan your lessons adequately you will lose the expert power you exercise over your students.
+For example, if you don’t plan your lessons adequately you will lose the expert power you exercise over your students.
 This will reduce your control and influence over happenings in your classroom.

 For instance, if you don’t have extra materials to engage students who are quick to finish their activities, they may get space to distract the class or their colleagues.
 But if you plan to teach effectively, you will be able to find a way to engage those students who will likely finish their activities quickly.